Zgpp/PhysicalComputing/final/readme.md

 ##Spring 2017

-A science experiment showing the health benefits of alcoholic drinks taken before a meal to stimulate the appetite.
+A science experiment showing the health benefits of an alcoholic drink taken before a meal to stimulate the appetite.
 This project focuses on the cocktail drink, Negroni.
+For my final, I wanted to produce a liquid dispenser which switches on and off accompanied by LED lights that shows the stage of the dispensing.

+How it Works:
+1. User pushes the button to initialize drink
+2. The arduino will tell the 1st water solenoid to open (letting the Gin flow through); the 1st LED will light up
+3. The 2nd water solenoid will follow afterwards (Campari will flow through); 2nd LED will light up
+4. The 3rd water solenoid will complete the drink (Sweet Vermouth will flow through); 3rd LED will light up

 Ingredients for Negroni:
 * Gin
 * Campari
 * Sweet Vermouth

-Equipment:
+Electrical Components:
+* Arduino Uno
+* Breadboard
+* Jumpwires
-* 3 Solenoid Valves
+* 3 x Solenoid Valves
-* 3 LEDs
+* 3 x Blue LEDs
+* 3 x 560 Ohm Resistors
-* 3 Diodes
+* 3 x Diodes
-* 3 Transistors
+* 3 x TIP 120 Transistors
+* 3 x 1k Ohm Resistors
+* 6 x Alligator Clips
-* 12V Battery
+* 12V Power Supply

-##The Process: Testing the Solenoids
+##Initial Testing: Getting the Solenoid to Open and Close

+I split the process into two parts.
+Once I got the first solenoid working reliably, I then combined the other two.
+The next thing was to try and combine the LEDs into the system.
+The LED works via the 5v power supply from the Arduino, not the 12v external power supply.

 ![001-testing-solenoid](https://cloud.githubusercontent.com/assets/21225598/25321865/ea4ce976-287f-11e7-827a-667f5e01b3f8.jpg)
 <img width="480" alt="solenoid-test" src="https://cloud.githubusercontent.com/assets/21225598/25322361/4cc71596-2884-11e7-8a91-1ad219b5b406.png">